 Meanwhile, they can also offer attractive upside, since if the stock market looks like it’ll be rising, investors have the option to convert their bonds into shares.
-History has shown that when stocks win big, convertibles can deliver solid returns and outpace the yields offered by the broader bond market.
+Traditionally, when stocks win big, convertibles can deliver solid returns and outpace the yields offered by the broader bond market.
 However, when stocks retreat, convertibles tend to deliver short-term losses.

-In 2020, the U.S. convertibles market returned a blockbuster 43%, making it one of the top performing global asset classes as the stock market rebounded from the wild swings it experienced earlier in the year due to the Covid-19 pandemic.
+For example, In 2020, the U.S. convertibles market returned a blockbuster 43%, making it one of the top performing global asset classes.
 The convertibles market also did well in 2009, just as the global economy was recovering from the financial crisis, when it returned 49%.

 Downsides of Convertible Bonds

 One of the biggest disadvantages of convertible bonds is that they usually come with a lower interest payment than what the company would offer on an ordinary bond.
 And the chance to save on debt service is a big reason that companies issue convertibles.
 So for investors who are primarily interested in income, convertibles may not be the best fit.